 - Wednesday evenings during the summer months from 5 to 7.30pm.

 - Mondays from 2 to 4pm we run an over 55s Grown-Up Gardening session in partnership with Froglife’s Wild Times.

 What do you need?
+Before taking part in our weekly gardening sessions you will need to become a BBA member (click here to join).
 Tools, equipment, seeds and plants are provided, but we suggest you bring your own gardening gloves.
 Also, wear sturdy footwear suitable for gardening and warm clothing during the winter months.
 No gardening experience necessary.

 Our top priority is the safety and wellbeing of those who use our community garden and growing spaces and all who come into contact with us.
 Our safeguarding policy covers members, visitors, contractors and consultants.